tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/批量处理/管理批量处理任务_intl_en.md

 You can set priority for your batch operation jobs, and COS will execute them based on priority, i.e., executing jobs of a higher priority first.
 Priority is expressed as an integer; the greater the value, the higher the priority.
 You can modify the priority during job execution.
 If a higher-priority job needs to be added, you can run it first by pausing the lower-priority job.

-> !Although higher-priority jobs generally take precedence over lower-priority ones, priority is not a criterion for sequential execution.
+> Although higher-priority jobs generally take precedence over lower-priority ones, priority is not a criterion for sequential execution.
 If you want to run batch operation jobs sequentially, please monitor the execution status of each job on your own and start them manually.

 ## Job Status